huggingface/blog/leaderboard-arabic.md

 We’d love to welcome your contribution on these points!
 We encourage the community to contribute by submitting models, suggesting new benchmarks, or participating in discussions.
 We also encourage the community to make use of the top models of the current leaderboard to create new models through finetuning or any other techniques that might help your model to climb the ranks to the first place!
 You can be the next Arabic Open Models Hero!

-We hope the OALL will encourage technological advancements and highlight the unique linguistic and cultural characteristics inherent to the Arabic languagen, and thatour technical setup and learnings from deploying a large-scale, language-specific leaderboard can be helpful for similar initiatives in other underrepresented languages.
+We hope the OALL will encourage technological advancements and highlight the unique linguistic and cultural characteristics inherent to the Arabic language, and that our technical setup and learnings from deploying a large-scale, language-specific leaderboard can be helpful for similar initiatives in other underrepresented languages.
 This focus will help bridge the gap in resources and research, traditionally dominated by English-centric models, enriching the global NLP landscape with more diverse and inclusive tools, which is crucial as AI technologies become increasingly integrated into everyday life around the world.

 ## Submit Your Model !